 Sometimes I’m drawn to a drama in the first place because I like the actors or the story sounds cool, but if it doesn’t interest me, or hold my attention after a few episodes, then I move on to another.
-As you can see there’s no shortage of choices, although it does also depend on which online streaming services you use too, as sites such as Hulu and Netflix have very limited choices.
-Right now my main ones are DramaFever and Viki.
+As you can see there’s no shortage of choices, although it does also depend on which online streaming services you use too, as sites such as Hulu and Amazon have limited choices.
+Netflix is improving their foreign content all the time, therefore right now my main ones are Netflix and Viki.

 I had mixed feelings about Cheese in The Trap even going in, I mean why would I want to watch an inconsiderate jerk manipulate people?
 But surprisingly the heroine, Hong Seol, played by Kim Go Eun, drew me in, and as her feelings for Yoo Jung, played by Park Hae Jin, changed so did mine.
 I never fully liked Yoo Jung even at the end, but they understood each other and that is more than some Kdrama couples seem to do, so it did end up being here on my 2016 worth watching list.